tillbiskup/aspecd/docs/roadmap.rst

 For later versions
 ==================

+* Recipes: Subrecipes that can be included in recipes

 * Report task: Add figure captions to context if available

 * Reporter: Method for adding dict representations of datasets to context